axelarnetwork/amplifier-advisory-committee/src/chains/plume-evm/PROPOSAL.md

 ### Axelar Integration Components

 - **External Gateway Contract:** Because Plume is fully EVM-compatible, the Axelar integration for the external gateway contracts will be those found here: https://github.com/axelarnetwork/axelar-gmp-sdk-solidity/blob/main/contracts/gateway/INTEGRATION.md.
-These contracts were developed by the Interop Labs team and fully audited.
+These contracts were developed by the Interop Labs team and fully [audited](https://github.com/axelarnetwork/audits).
 - **Amplifier Contracts:** Similarly, the Amplifier contracts (Gateway, Voting Verifier, Multisig Prover) on the Axelar Network will be those developed by the Interop Labs team, which can be found here: https://github.com/axelarnetwork/axelar-amplifier/tree/main/contracts
 - **ITS Contract:** The Interchain Token Service contracts will be deployed without modification, allowing seamless token transfers between Plume and other chains in the Axelar ecosystem: https://github.com/axelarnetwork/interchain-token-service

+### Current Status

+- **Testnet launched:** Plume has launched its public testnet with over 3.75 million active wallets and 270+ million transactions.
+- **Mainnet launch:** Scheduled for Q3 2025.
+- **Audit reports:** Halborn and Veritas Protocol audits completed.
+No high or critical issues found; low-severity findings have been resolved.
+- **Integration readiness:** Plume is fully EVM-compatible.
+GMP messaging is already under test, and integration with Axelar’s ITS and Amplifier contracts is expected to proceed without modification.

 ## Request for the Amplifier Advisory Committee Review